-- Check the bilge for fuel vapors. - Verify that the blower is operating properly. - Always run the blower when the boat is operating below cruising speed. - Attach the engine emergency stop switch lanyard to the boat operator. - Check that all passengers are seated properly. - Position the lower drive power trim to the full DOWN position. - Start the engine.
+- Secure the boat to the dock before starting the engine. - Check that the throttle is in the NEUTRAL position. - Turn the battery selector switch to the appropriate ON position. - Attach the engine emergency stop switch lanyard to the boat operator. - Check that all passengers are seated properly. - Position the lower drive power trim to the full DOWN position. - Start the engine.